10 Signs Your Customer Service Probably Sucks

 Read More: Top 10 Things not to Say to Angry Customers

 Nobody wants to be the “bearer” of bad news.
 And so, many businesses believe their customer service is decent while the opposite is actually happening.
-We see poor customer service all around us: an inattentive store clerk or an unconcerned receptionist.
+We see poor customer service all around us: an inattentive store clerk or an unconcerned receptionist at the service desk.
 It’s something we grow to accept and understand as a fact of life.
 But it doesn’t have to be this way.

 How bad is your customer service, really?